hugebelieve/CodingQuestions/casestudies/twitter.md

 # Trends
 - Stream processing framework like apache storm
 - Tweet pass to parser
-- Use que like kafka que in between
+- Use que like kafka que / apache storm in between
 - 1. Goes to geo location mapping
 - 2. Count and rate mapping and to rank (use consistent hashing)
 - Save to redis of combined 1 and 2

 # Search
-- Inverted full text Index
+- Inverted full text Index - split to words and words index in DB
 - words are mapped in table with tweet id in front of row.
 - Have distributed table
 - Scatter and gather